anwarhermuche/Dogecoin-Price-Prediction/README.md

 <img src="https://i.ibb.co/YpN2bRp/Screenshot-1.png">

 We can clearly see that the most important part of this analysis is between 2021 and 2022, so let's take a look more closer.

 Starting with 2021:

 <img src="https://i.ibb.co/bNHf68T/Screenshot-2.png">

-In this period, we reach the maximum close price of dogecoin at 05/07/2021.
+In this period, we've reached the maximum close price of dogecoin at 05/07/2021.

 Now, 2022: